 How Much Does a Bathroom Remodel Cost in Westchester County, NY?

-$18K → $150K+ WESTCHESTER COUNTY · COST & BUDGET Powder to Primary 2026 Westchester ranges by scope tier — with the moves that add 20–35% in Bronxville, Scarsdale, Rye DESIGN AND BIZ
+$18K → $150K+ WESTCHESTER COUNTY · COST & BUDGET Powder to Primary 2026 Westchester ranges by scope tier — with the moves that drive cost in Bronxville, Scarsdale, and Rye DESIGN AND BIZ

 The material markup that’s often invisible